Choose Stacy as your or your child's piano teacher. Here are the top 10 reasons why:

 7. COMPETITIVE RATES

 Even with books included, my rates are competitive with other area music teachers.
 I do not add a surcharge for books to my lesson fees.
-Discounts are available for teachers, clergy, members of sponsored organizations, needy families, and deserving students.
+Discounts are available for members of sponsored organizations, needy families, and deserving students.
 Weekly lessons of 30 minutes are optimal for learning and growth.

 8. MY HOME OR YOURS